 9. Ctrl + F : Find

-Typed in something that you cannot find?
-Or simply you are looking for a particular keyword on a document or a browser?
-Ctrl + F is the handy shortcut that will open a quick bar where you can type in the keyword and it will show you all the results in the document matching that keyword.
+You know you just wrote that sentence, and now you can’t find it!
+Or you really need to find a particular keyword in a document or a browser?
+Ctrl + F is the handy shortcut that will open a quick bar where you can type in the keyword, and it will show you all the results in the document matching your request.

 Just hit the keys and a box will open.
 You can simply type in the word that you need to find and replace.
-Works for most document types.
+This works for most document types.

-Whether you are in your file explorer or browser, pressing Ctrl+E will select your search/navigation bar and you can directly start typing into it.
-Just go ahead and try it now!
+Whether you are in your file explorer or browser, pressing Ctrl+E will select your search/navigation bar, and you can directly start typing into it.
+This will make your life easier when you need quick search.

-Pressing Ctrl+N together will open up a new file or a window depending if you are working on your browser or offline.
-This window keyboard shortcut works well with most offline application and online browsers made for windows.
+Pressing Ctrl+N together will open up a new file or a window depending on if you are working in your browser or offline.
+This Windows keyboard shortcut works well with most offline applications and online browsers made for Windows.

 Text too small?
 Want to see the details more clearly?
-Perhaps, viewing an infographic that requires zooming in?
+Viewing an infographic that requires zooming in?
 This shortcut provides exactly that.

-If you are on your this command will make your files and folders appear larger and if you are on your browser, it will simply zoom in to the page.
+If you are in a document, this command will make your files and folders appear larger, and if you are on your browser, it will simply zoom in on the page.
 Talk about attention to detail!

-It is actually a quick minimize option.
-No matter how many tabs/windows are open, this shortcut quickly minimizes all of them and shows you the desktop and allows you to access files/application in a couple of clicks.
+This is actually a quick minimize option.
+No matter how many tabs/windows are open, this shortcut quickly minimizes all of them and shows you the desktop, allowing you to access files or an application in a couple of clicks.

 16. Win + Tab (+ Shift) : Toggle Task View

-Very close to what Alt + Tab does but it is a more advanced level windows app navigator.
-When you press it you will see tiles of all the open programs and most used programs.
+This shortcut is very similar to what Alt + Tab does, but it is a more advanced level Windows app navigator.
+When you press it, you will see tiles of all the open programs and most used programs.

 You can scroll or jump between them by additionally pressing the shift key with the Win + Tab command.